bbolker/stat794_bigdata/OtherTopics_Hyuna.md

 DT[i, j, by]

-R:                 i                 j        by
+R: i
-SQL:  where | order by   select | update  group by
+SQL: where | order by

+R: j
+SQL: select | update

+R: by
+SQL: group by

 This allows R to optimize the queries before evaluating.